flyingmachine/brave-clojure-web/content/concurrency.md

 Clojure has one additional reference types, *agents*, but this book doesn't cover them.

-## Stateless Concurrency and Parallelism
+## Stateless Concurrency and Parallelism: pmap

 So far, this chapter has focused on mitigating the risks inherent in concurrent programming.
 You've learned about the dangers born of